carbon-design-system/carbon-website-archive/src/content/contributing/governance/governance.md

 _Contributors_ are members of the community who contribute to Carbon in a material way.
 Anyone can be a contributor.
 In addition to participating as a user, they also can contribute by:

 - Supporting new users and answering questions on Slack (IBM internal)
-- Reporting bugs or missing features by creating GitHub issues
+- Reporting bugs or missing features through GitHub issue creation and participation
-- Fixing bugs, adding features, and improving documentation by submitting GitHub pull requests
+- Fixing bugs, adding features, and improving documentation through GitHub pull request creation and participation

 ### Maintainers

-Maintainers are members of the community who are committed to the success of individual Carbon projects.
+_Maintainers_ are members of the community who are committed to the success of individual Carbon projects.
 Each project has a team of maintainers, and each team has a lead.
 In addition to their participation as a contributor, maintainers have privileges to:

 - Label, close, and manage GitHub issues.
 - Close and merge GitHub pull requests.